Source Code Leaks: Protect Your Digital Assets

 Protecting source code is critical to preventing unauthorized access, theft, and misuse.
-But even with strong safeguards and no signs of malicious intent, proprietary code can still leak.
-That’s why continuous source code monitoring is essential — to detect exposure early, protect your brand and intellectual property, and respond swiftly to minimize risk.
+But even with strong safeguards and no signs of malicious intent, you can still experience a proprietary source code leak.
+That’s why continuous source code monitoring is essential to detect exposure early, protect your brand and intellectual property, and respond swiftly to minimize risk.

-According to a ZDnet report, “a scan of billions of files from 13% of all GitHub public repositories over a period of six months revealed that over 100,000 repos have leaked API tokens and cryptographic keys, with thousands of new repositories leaking new secrets on a daily basis.”
+According to ZDnet, “a scan of billions of files from 13% of all GitHub public repositories over a period of six months revealed that over 100,000 repos have leaked API tokens and cryptographic keys, with thousands of new repositories leaking new secrets on a daily basis.”

-By establishing mature processes to detect accidental code exposure and proactively searching for leaked proprietary source code, organizations can avoid joining the 13% that risk harming their own brand.
+By implementing robust processes to detect accidental exposure and proactively track leaked proprietary source code, organizations can avoid becoming part of the 13% that risk damaging their brand.

 Why Source Code Monitoring Matters

-If not properly scrubbed or secured, this leaked code can provide attackers with a blueprint to exploit systems or reverse-engineer intellectual property.
+If not properly scrubbed or secured, a source code leak can provide attackers with a blueprint to exploit systems or reverse-engineer intellectual property.

 Here are some of the most critical risks associated with exposed source code: